sydjango-org/sydjango-content/static-pages/speakers.md

 That's great!
 We're excited to have you present at our meetup.
 On this page we provide you with all the information you need to prepare for your talk.

-First of all, please submit this form: https://sydjango.org/propose-talk.
-Once done SyDjango org team will be notified and one of us will be in touch to confirm the date and the rest of details.
+First of all, please submit our [talk proposal form](https://sydjango.org/propose-talk).
+Once done, SyDjango org team will be notified and one of us will be in touch to confirm the date and the rest of details.
 Thank you for volunteering!

 Next, start preparing for your talk to be ready on the scheduled date.
 Please, keep reading further for some advices.